Xilinx/yocto-manifests/README.md

 Sooner or later, you'll want to customize the Repo manifest to point at different repositories and branches or pull in additional meta-layers.

-Clone this repository (or fork it on github):
+Clone this repository (or fork it on gitenterprise):

-    $ git clone git://github.com/Xilinx/yocto-manifests.git
+    $ git clone git://gitenterprise.xilinx.com/Yocto/yocto-manifests.git

 Make your changes (and contribute them back if they are generally useful), and then re-initialize your repo client